uniport/uniport-gateway/docs/src/main/mkdocs/content/04-customization/include-static-configuration.md

 #### Providers

-The Portal-Gateway can be configured via Providers.
+The Uniport-Gateway can be configured via Providers.

 The following Provider types are supported: